 What to Do in Xi’an: Visit the Terracotta Warriors; Bike around the old City Wall; See the Shaanxi Opera; Explore the south gate park outside the wall.

 Are you dying to explore China?
 We spent a wonderful month seeing some of the most amazing places.
-If you are looking into flights, make sure to check out our favorite places in the country for some destination inspiration.
+If you are looking into flights, make sure to check out our favorite places in the country for some destination inspiration, and our China Photo Gallery to see all of our favorite photographic memories from our trip.
 And as always, feel free to contact us with any thoughts on our visit or logistics.

 You can see other posts from our adventures in Asia including Non-Touristy Places in Cambodia, Trekking the Annapurna Circuit, Reasons to Put Malaysia on Your Travel List, and the Most Memorable Things to Do in Laos.
 These are some of our favorite experiences!
 Also take a look at our Adventure Gallery where you can see our travel pictures from dozens of countries around the world.